lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 The module, by default, returns `WAIT` when the address does not fall into the return-by-HW register address.
 In the wait state, the TPM submodule watches the read FIFO status.
-The module stays in the wait state until the read FIFO is not empty.
+The module stays in the wait state until the read FIFO has the data >= requested transfer size.
-The module sends `START` at the next byte when the logic sees the notempty signal of the read FIFO.
+The module sends `START` at the next byte when the read FIFO has enough data.
 Then the module pops data from the read FIFO and sends the data over SPI.

 The TPM submodule accepts the payload for the TPM write command without the `WAIT` state if the write FIFO is empty.